InQuicker/kaws/README.md

 Detailed documentation is available in the [docs](docs) directory.
 A good place to start is the [overview](docs/overview.md).

+## Development

+To package the current release for distribution, update `TAG` in the Makefile and then run `make`.
+Release artifacts will be written to the `dist` directory.
+Your GPG secret key will be required to sign `sha256sums.txt`.

+Docker images for `inquicker/kaws` and `inquicker/kaws:$TAG` will be created, but you must push them manually.
+`cargo publish` must be run manually to release to crates.io.

 ## Legal

 kaws is released under the MIT license.
 See `LICENSE` for details.